Ph. D., RPA Principal Investigator/ Cultural Resource Specialist

 MA, RPA Principal Investigator

 Jacob Tumelaire earned a BA (2004) and MA in Anthropology (2014) from Northern Arizona University.
 His master’s thesis Research at the Rainbow Forest identifies and explores evidence for the presence of multiple Clovis and Folsom occupations at the Rainbow Forest, a Paleoindian locality in the Petrified Forest National Park.
 Jake came to IAC in 2007 and now serves as Principal Investigator.
 He implements and supervises fieldwork throughout New Hampshire, Vermont and Maine, seeing the work through to completion of a final report.
-Jake’s area of interest is the study of Pre-Contact Native American culture from all time periods, with proficiency in the analysis of lithic artifacts.
-He is on the Level 1 Pre-Contact (prehistoric) Archaeologist Approved List in Maine.
+Jake’s area of interest is the study of Pre-Contact Native American culture from all time periods, with proficiency in the analysis of lithic and ceramic artifacts.
+He is on the Level 2 Pre-Contact (prehistoric) Archaeologist Approved List in Maine.

 BA, Field Supervisor